oracle-quickstart/oci-hpc/README.md

 #### SSH Keys

+User must provide a public ssh key to allow ssh connection to the management nodes (controller, controller backup, login and monitoring).

 #### LDAP

 If the LDAP option is selected during the stack configuration, the controller node will act as an LDAP server for the cluster.
 In this case, it is strongly recommended to leave the default value for the shared home directory.
 User management can be performed from the controller using the `cluster` command.